-- Development of eco-friendly fishing craft and gears for responsible fisheries.
+- Development of eco-friendly fishing craft and gear for responsible fisheries.

-- Post-harvest value addition and development of industrial/pharmaceutical products from fish and fish wastes.
+- Post-harvest value addition from fish and fish wastes

 - Reduction of harvest and post-harvest losses of fish through mitigation measures.

-- Development of fish farming technologies for inland saline and sodic areas.
+- Development of fish farming technology for inland saline and sodic areas.